chiefy/chiefy.github.io/src/posts/2016-02-24-wercker-seneca-ecs-tutorial-part-3.md

 Default output format [None]: json
 ```

-Open and edit `terraform/ecs/terraform.tfvars` this file is a simple key-value store for setting terraform variables.
+Open and edit `terraform/ecs/terraform.tfvars` this file is a simple key-value file for setting terraform variables.
 You will need to provide a public key, you should have the private key for SSH access to any EC2 resources created.
-You will also provide your dockerhub credentials in order for ECS to pull private docker images.
+You will also provide your DockerHub credentials in order for ECS to pull private docker images.

 ```
 # The AWS region you are deploying to